Ørestad: Future development

 Eight building sites remain to be built in Ørestad City apart from the so-called Libeskind site situated west and south of Field's.
 The masterplan for this 187,000 m2 area was revealed in 2006 and suggests an all-curved complex consisting of some 11 office buildings including a 704-room Cab Inn Metro hotel and two 20-storey office/hotel buildings.
 There will be a central square and a partly glass-roofed arcade.
 Construction began late 2007 and will go on for 5–10 years.

 The district plan for Ørestad South was approved in 2005.

 The overall master plan follows the initial design as seen in the winning proposal of 1997.

 Apart from the Copenhagen Towers complex adjacent to the motorway, two other master plans for two other complexes have been presented: One by Niels Torp for Ørestad Business Center and one by KHR arkitekter for The Hannemannsparken complex.
 All together these three complexes, situated just south of the motorway, will consist of some 285,000 m2 of office space.

 Construction of Copenhagen Towers started late 2007.

-Royal Arena, a multi-use indoor arena, opened in 2016 and is located in Ørestad Syd.
+Royal Arena, a multi-use indoor arena, opened in 2016 and is located in Ørestad South.
 A new school is planned to open in 2015 as the Ørestad school reaches projected capacity.
 Other institutions are Ørestad Gymnasium and a branch of the Copenhagen municipal library.